weimer-coders/journalismjobbot/README.md

 ---
 <h1 id="journalism-job-bot">Journalism Job Bot</h1>

 <p>As graduating seniors, the job hunt has been on our minds frequently.
-We set out to create a Twitter bot to help journalists like us find job opportunities by retweeting tweets with popular hashtags and phrases.</p>
+We set out to create a Twitter bot that retweets tweets with popular hashtags in order to help journalists like us find job opportunities.</p>

 <p> We used Python and Tweepy to make the bot and deployed the final product using Heroku.
 The following tutorials were helpful in creating a retweet bot.</p>